UAE E-Invoicing 2026: Requirements, Deadlines & Cost | Fastlane Dubai

 What is PINT-AE?

-What is a UUID in UAE e-invoicing?
+What is a UUID?

 Does e-invoicing apply to businesses not registered for VAT?

 Yes.
-E-invoicing in the UAE applies to all persons conducting business in the UAE, regardless of VAT registration status.
-Being below the VAT registration threshold (AED 375,000) does not exempt a business from e-invoicing unless an Article 4 exclusion applies.
+E-invoicing applies regardless of VAT registration status.
+Being below the AED 375,000 VAT threshold does not exempt your business unless a specific Article 4 exclusion applies.

 Created with